 Afternoon Muhurta (Shubh): from 14:03 – 15:20

 Govardhan Puja or Annakut comes on the next day of Deepavali or Diwali.
-This is also known as Bali Pratipada.will be celebrated this year on Monday, 28 October 2019.
+This is also known as Bali Pratipada.
+It will be celebrated this year on Sunday, November 15, 2020.

-The fourth day will be celebrated on Monday, 28 October 2019.
-This is observed as Govardhan Puja (Annakut) in honor of Lord Krishna, Those who have cows and bulls for cultivation perform this Puja.
+This fourth festival is observed as Govardhan Puja (Annakut) in honour of Lord Krishna, Those who have cows and bulls for cultivation perform this Puja.

 This Tithi is also celebrated as Gujarati new year and Bali Pratipada or Deepavali Padwa, It is considered a special day for the married couple.

-The fifth day is Bhatri-Dwitiya, also known as Bhaiya Dooj or Yam Dwitiya, is the last day of the five-day festival, will be observed on Monday, November 16, 2020.
+The fifth day festival is Bhatri-Dwitiya or Bhau Beej, also known as Bhaiya Dooj or Yam Dwitiya, is the last day of the five-day festival, will be observed on Monday, November 16, 2020.
 It is also known as Bhai Phota in eastern states of India.

-On Bhaiya Dooj or Bhau Beej, sisters invite their brothers for a feast and perform Puja and special rituals for the long life, safety and well being of their brothers.
+On Bhaiya Dooj or Bhau Beej, sisters invite their brothers for a feast and perform Puja and special rituals for the long life, safety and well- being of their brothers.
 Brothers are invited at sister’s house for having special food and sweets, prepared at home afterdoing Tilak on brother’s forehead with Roli.
 Gifts are also given to sisters and brothers.

 For businessmen, Diwali is the beginning of a new year (financial) according to Hindu Vikram Samvat calendar in some regions of India.